anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 provides a solution for a secure zero-touch (automated) bootstrap of new (unconfigured) devices.
 In the context of BRSKI, new devices, called "Pledges", are equipped with a factory-installed Initial Device Identifier (IDevID) (see {{ieee802-1AR}}), and are enrolled into a network.
 BRSKI makes use of Enrollment over Secure Transport (EST) {{RFC7030}}
 with {{RFC8366}} vouchers to securely enroll devices.

 A Registrar provides the security anchor of the network to which a Pledge enrolls.
 In this document, BRSKI is extended such that a Pledge connects to "Registrars" via a constrained Join Proxy.
 In particular, the underlying IP network is assumed to be a mesh network as described in {{RFC4944}}, although other IP-over-foo networks are not excluded.
 An example network is shown in {{fig-net}}.

 A complete specification of the terminology is pointed at in {{Terminology}}.

 The specified solutions in {{RFC8995}} and {{RFC7030}} are based on POST or GET requests to the EST resources (/cacerts, /simpleenroll, /simplereenroll, /serverkeygen, and /csrattrs), and the brski resources (/requestvoucher, /voucher_status, and /enrollstatus).
 These requests use https and may be too large in terms of code space or bandwidth required for constrained devices.
-Constrained devices which may be part of constrained networks {{RFC7228}}, typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.
+Constrained devices which may be part of challenged networks {{RFC7228}}, typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.

 CoAP can be run with the Datagram Transport Layer Security (DTLS) {{RFC6347}} as a security protocol for authenticity and confidentiality of the messages.
 This is known as the "coaps" scheme.